albiberto/usb-detector/README.md

    ```csharp
    <Project Sdk="Microsoft.NET.Sdk.web">
    ```
-5. After that we can go in Program class and add the endpoint to app builder
+5. After that we can go to the Program class and add the endpoint to the app builder
    ```csharp
    .ConfigureWebHostDefaults(webBuilder => webBuilder.Configure(app =>
    {